Click the pink play title to learn more about that play.

 Claire & Jacob – (Now known as Spinning the Bottle) From the 60’s to today four people share their stories of coming out.

-We Decide… based on King Lear – Interweaving Shakespeare’s classic text with stories and commentary drawn from the actors’ lives this play explores the themes of elder care, homelessness, invisibility and the maintenance of agency in later life.
+We Decide… based on King Lear – Interweaving Shakespeare’s classic King Lear text with stories and commentary drawn from our own lives, this play explores the themes of elder care, invisibility, and the maintenance of agency in later life.

 Trains We Remember – A collection of train stories from childhood and WWII through to today.
 This play is about the journeys we’ve all taken, the goodbyes we’ve had to say and how trains of all kinds have gotten us to where we are today.